 Anyway your figure it, constantly being in pain and having flair ups of inflammation in your body will weaken your body and your willpower to thrive will be reduced.
 You’ll become more susceptible to diseases and possibly early death.
 This occurs when the cellular damages is not fixed and the injured area continues to be injured.

-While meditating remember to say hello to yourself which includes the trillions of cells, bacterial colonies inside your body and celebrate your life with them.
+While meditating remember to use positive affirmations and bring forth your willpower to say hello to yourself which includes the trillions of cells, bacterial colonies inside your body and celebrate your life with them.

 You do have millions if not trillions of bacterial colonies inside you.
 You are them and they are you.
 We are an organized arrangement of bacterial organisms in one unique body.